Skip to next element

 Anyone with experience with cannabis use with high-THC products can attest to the sudden urge to snack on everything in sight, affectionately labeled “the munchies.”

 Delta-9 THC interaction with CB1 receptors located in the brain also plays a role in regulating appetite and hunger.
-When delta-9 THC binds to these receptors, it can enhance the release of certain hormones and neurotransmitters that increase the sensation of hunger.
+When Delta-9 THC binds to these receptors, it can enhance the release of certain hormones and neurotransmitters that increase the sensation of hunger.

 While it can be a hindrance to those whose health goals are to lose weight, there are potential medical applications to THC’s appetite-stimulating properties, such as for those who have a reduced appetite due to various medical conditions or treatments like chemotherapy [7].